F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 |

-**How do I report issues, feature requests, and get help with Cloud Failover?**
+**How do I report issues, feature requests, and get help with Cloud Failover Extension?**

-You can use |issues| to submit feature requests or problems with Cloud Failover.
+You can use |issues| to submit feature requests or problems with Cloud Failover Extension, including documentation issues.

 |